SoftRobotics/physics-toolbox/README.md

 ### History
-The Physics Toolbox, as stored in the folder `source/originals`, was initially developed by Marium Zeeshan at University of Zurich and then extended by René Bernhardsgrütter and Christoph W. Senn as part of their Bachelor's Thesis at Zurich University of Applied Sciences under the supervision of Dr. Rudolf M. Füchslin, Dr. Christian Jaeger and Dr. Helmut Hauser and in scientific cooperation with University of Zurich and ETH Zurich.
+The Physics Toolbox, as stored in the folder `source/originals`, was initially developed by Marium Zeeshan at (University of Zurich)[https://www.uzh.ch/] and then extended by René Bernhardsgrütter and Christoph W. Senn as part of their Bachelor's Thesis at (Zurich University of Applied Sciences)[http://www.zhaw.ch/] under the supervision of Dr. Rudolf M. Füchslin, Dr. Christian Jaeger and Dr. Helmut Hauser and in scientific cooperation with University of Zurich and (ETH Zurich)[https://www.ethz.ch/].

 ### Third-Party Components
 This software contains the following third-party software components: